Skip to Content

 Tayangban Cave Pool was one of the highlights of my many adventures throughout Siargao Island.
 It was one of the best caving experiences I have had in Asia.
 For 15 minutes you swim and float in darkness, only aided by torches.
 Bats fly around you until you finally emerge to the open cave pool where you can cliff jump from seven meters.

-Immediately after descending through the opening, we were chest deep in water.
+Immediately after descending through the opening, we were chest-deep in water.
 We swam through the dark caves, guided by a solitary torch.
 From time to time bats swooped down on us and eerie noises shot out from the distance.
-The water was mostly chest height so you could walk through in most sections if you preferred rather than swimming.
+The water was mostly chest height so you could walk through in most sections if you prefer rather than swimming.
+This unique experience made it one of our favorite places to visit in Siargao!

 Full Blog Post: Tayangban Cave Pool (Cliff Jump)